-Let's take the children's rights in our hands!
+Let's take children's rights by the hand!

 We are the kids of the classes 4a and 4b from the Löcknitz elementary school in Berlin!
 For a whole week we focused on the issue CHILDREN'S RIGHTS!
-Therefore we asked other children and teacher what they know about the children's rights.
+Therefore we asked other children and teachers what they know about the children's rights.

 Within the class we spoke a lot about the rights of children.

-They are set out in the UN Convention on the Rights of the Child and apply to all children up to the age of 18 - whether boy or girl, and regardless of origin, religion or colour.
+They are set out in the UN Convention on the Rights of the Child and apply to all children up to the age of 18 - whether boy or girl, and regardless of origin, religion or race.

 These are the 10 most important children's rights!

 2. The Right to Health